-- 4.1 Dues Deduction.
-The District agrees to deduct from each Association Member's salary an amount to cover Association dues, as established by the Association from time to time, and as each individual Teacher may voluntarily authorize to be deducted, and to transmit the amount so deducted and so authorized to a specified representative of the Association on a monthly basis. - 4.2 Lump Sum or Monthly Installments.
-Individual Teachers may elect to have the annual Association dues deducted in a lump sum or in twelve (12) equal monthly installments by indicating same on the form provided for that purpose and transmitting same to the Association. - 4.3 Forms for Deduction.
-Every Teacher who desires to authorize dues deduction shall file with the Association a signed and dated "Littleton Public Schools, Salary Deduction Authorization."
-The forms shall include a waiver of all rights and claims against the Board and the District, and the officers and agents thereof, for monies deducted and remitted to the Association, and an agreement that the District may continue to make such deductions and remittances from year to year. - 4.4 Canceling Dues Deduction.
+4.1 Dues Deduction.
+The District agrees to deduct from each Association Member's salary an amount to cover Association dues, as established by the Association from time to time, and as each individual Teacher may voluntarily authorize to be deducted, and to transmit the amount so deducted and so authorized to a specified representative of the Association on a monthly basis.

+4.2 Monthly Installments.
+Individual Teachers will have the annual Association dues deducted in twelve (12) equal monthly installments.

+4.3 Forms for Deduction.
+Every Teacher who desires to authorize dues deduction shall complete a "Join Now" form.
+The form shall include a waiver of all rights and claims against the Board and the District, and the officers and agents thereof, for monies deducted and remitted to the Association, and an agreement that the District may continue to make such deductions and remittances from year to year.

+4.4 Canceling Dues Deduction.
 Any Teacher who has previously authorized dues deduction as set forth in this Article, may discontinue the dues deduction by notifying the Association in writing prior to September 5th.
 Dues deduction will cease effective with the September payroll.
-The Association will promptly inform the District of such cancellation. - 4.5 Hold Harmless.
+The Association will promptly inform the District of such cancellation.

+4.5 Hold Harmless.
 The Association agrees to save the Board and the District harmless from any suit, action, complaint, or the like, growing out of these deductions, and assumes full responsibility for the disposition of the funds so deducted once they have been turned over to the Association.
-The Association agrees that, in the event of any litigation against the District, its agents or employees, arising out of this provision, it will codefend, indemnify and hold harmless the District, its agents or employees from any monetary award or any costs arising out of such litigation, including but not limited to attorney's fees and costs. - 4.6 Association Notification.
+The Association agrees that, in the event of any litigation against the District, its agents or employees, arising out of this provision, it will co-defend, indemnify and hold harmless the District, its agents or employees from any monetary award or any costs arising out of such litigation, including but not limited to attorney's fees and costs.

+4.6 Association Notification.
 The Association shall notify the District Payroll Office in writing, of the current rate of membership dues to be applied with respect to any dues deductions set forth in this Article.
-Any such notification shall not be effective until thirty (30) days after receipt of such notification by the appropriate officials of the District. - 4.7 Absence.
+Any such notification shall not be effective until thirty (30) days after receipt of such notification by the appropriate officials of the District.

+4.7 Absence.
 If a member of the Association had no earnings due for the month, deductions will not be made for that Teacher for that month.
 Similarly, any arrearage in dues of the Association shall be the responsibility of the Association, and will not be collected through the dues deduction mechanism set forth in this Article.